PM Modi chairs conference of chief secretaries heralding a new era of cooperative federalism - ExBulletin

 The Ambitious Districts Program was launched by Prime Minister Modi in January 2018 with the aim of accelerating the transformation of the country’s most backward districts through the convergence of government programs and programs.

-The overall strategy of the ambitious district program includes: convergence – between central and state programs; Collaboration – between the Centre, the State, the district administration, development partners and citizens; and Competition – between Districts.
+The overall strategy of the Ambitious Neighborhoods Program includes: Convergence – between central and state programs; Collaboration – between the Centre, the State, the district administration, development partners and citizens; and Competition – between districts.

 Having had the vast experience of governing a state as CM of Gujarat, Prime Minister Modi knows that the key to development for states is the availability of sufficient resources.
 Taking a significant step in this direction, the government took the decision to increase the states’ share of the divisible pool of taxes from 32% to 42%.
 This provided states with more resources to design and implement programs based on their requirements and needs, the statement said.